open/close all folders

 Riley Dawson (Leven Rambin)

-"I'm a crazy, badass ninja!"John's new friend at school.
+"I'm a brave, spooky ninja!"John's new friend at school.
 Not very well liked by the audience.
 Actually working with Jessie to manipulate John Connor.

 - Broken Bird: The cracks begin to show early that she's had a troubled past, once it's revealed she grew up during the war with the machines, it becomes clear she's been barely holding it together most of the time.
 Even her "cover story" is pretty awful: she was orphaned when her parents died in a meth lab accident.